Learn - Troubleshooting

 | Reconnect won’t work | Access was revoked at your bank | Disconnect, then re-add the bank from scratch |

-| Match button greyed out | Editor without Premium, or no events on the planner | Premium for editors, or add an item first |
+| Match Transactions button grayed out | View-only access, or no events on the planner | Ask for edit access, or add a flow first |

-| Cannot make budget public | One of five conditions | The Edit Budget dialog names which condition applies |
+| Cannot make budget public | One of five conditions | See the list above; the Edit Budget dialog notes name the blocker |

 | Reports total differs from the planner | Different period, or resolved events use actual amount | Match the period in the date-range navigator |